bsrnrbhdr/Multiprocessing-pipe-in-Linux/README.md

 # Multiprocessing-pipe-in-Linux

-A letter frequency counter program in Linux with using pipes.
+A letter frequency counter program in Linux using pipes.

 •	The child processes searching the file for the character in the interval received, computes their frequencies and return them through stdout to the parent process's pipe.